rpgshooter/rpgshooter/README.md

--Hello, im Eathan pleasure to meet you.
+-Hello, im Alex pleasure to meet you.

 -I program in,